Mikhail Borodin: After Sun's death: the Northern Expedition (1925–1927)

-After Sun's death in 1925, the growth of a radical peasant and worker movement continued to be encouraged by the CCP, but was opposed by many in the KMT.
+Sun Yat-sen died suddenly in March 1925.
+After his death, the growth of a radical peasant and worker movement continued to be encouraged by the CCP, but was opposed by many in the KMT.
 The leftist wing of the KMT was strengthened by the Canton–Hong Kong strike, which broke out amidst anti-imperialist fervour after the British-run police force of the Shanghai International Settlement opened fire on Chinese protestors on 30 May 1925.
 Borodin wrote that: "[the Canton–Hong Kong strike] was really not an economic strike.
 It was the quintessence of the anti-imperialist movement and the most militant expression of that movement.
 That it concentrated on Great Britain was not a matter of specific policy.
 Had it been Formosa or the Philippines it would have been directed against Japan or America.
 It was a political strike pure and simple".

 Against this backdrop of rising leftist influence, in November 1925, a faction of anti-communist KMT members called the "Western Hills Group" met near Beijing, where they issued a declaration terminating Borodin's relationship with the KMT, and expelling all communists from the party.
 This pronouncement had no effect, and Chiang Kai-shek wrote an open letter defending Borodin, the communists, and the KMT's relationship with the Soviet Union.

 The following year, however, Borodin gradually came into conflict with Chiang, who was vying for the position of Sun's successor.
 Borodin initially opposed Chiang's planned Northern Expedition to reunify China, and grew concerned about Chiang's growing standing in the NRA.
 When Borodin went north in another attempt to bring Feng Yuxiang and his Guominjun into the Kuomintang in early 1926, Chiang began preparations to consolidate his position in Guangzhou.
 Borodin's fears were then realised in March 1926, when Chiang launched the "Canton Coup" purge of hardline leftists who opposed the launch of the expedition.